urmsandeep/DevOps/Exercises/Minikube-Kubectl-Flask.md

 ```
 kubectl get pods -l app=flask-app
 ```
-Expected Output: The output will list the pods created by the flask-app deployment.
+Output: The output will list the pods created by the flask-app deployment.
 Ensure the STATUS shows Running.

 ```
 NAME                          READY   STATUS    RESTARTS   AGE